goldminer127/TFG-mobs/README.md

 ### Leaper
 Type: Creeper\
 Damage: Normal\
+Notes:
+* Gives a visual queue when creeper is about to leap
 Abilities:
 * Leaps towards the target at medium distance
-* Gives a visual queue when creeper is about to leap
 * Can only leap once

 ## Melee Skeleton
-Type: Skeleton
+Type: Skeleton\
-Damage: 3.5
+Damage: 3.5\
 Notes:
 * Does not spawn with a weapon on hand
 Abilities: